AceJacobi/movies/README.md

 # movies
 Movies app

 React application showcasing a few movie favorites.
-Simply download install and build for a look at a few.
+Simply download, install, and take a look at a few.